Part 1: Provost Considered for Top Post

 And though her name has been floated as a possible nominee to the Supreme Court, some wonder whether the presidency of Harvard may instead be in Kagan’s future.

 Search committee members in recent weeks have spoken particularly highly of Howard Hughes Medical Institute President Thomas R. Cech—who withdrew his name from consideration yesterday—and Radcliffe Institute Dean Drew Gilpin Faust.
 And as Cech’s announcement yesterday adds new questions to the status of the search, Kagan may still be in contention for the University’s top job.
-A STRAIGHT SHOOTER

 A native New Yorker and a graduate of Hunter College High School, Kagan blazed a brilliant academic path in her early years, moving from Princeton to Oxford to Harvard, and then holding positions at the Supreme Court and the White House.